ontoportal/documentation/docs/_management/reference_ncbo-cron.md

 See below for additional ncbo-cron invocations.

 By default `ncbo_cron` will not process UMLS ontologies.
 To enable UMLS processing use `--enable-umls`.
-This option can trigger heavy parsing so it should be use with care.
+This option can trigger heavy parsing so it should be used with care.

 ## More information about running ncbo-cron